What’s the Difference? An Extended Warranty vs. Car Repair Insurance

 These can include:

 - Covers Only Major Repairs, Not Maintenance: Car repair insurance only covers repairs for major components like the engine or transmission.
 Trouble with secondary systems, such as having issues with power windows or suspension, means you’re on your own.
-Furthermore, car repair insurance doesn’t offer any routine maintenance coverage, unlike Endurance’s Advantage auto protection plan.
-You’ll have comprehensive breakdown coverage AND up to $3,500 in regular maintenance services with this coverage, including essential services such as oil and filter changes, tire rotations, engine diagnostic exams, state safety inspection services and more.
+Furthermore, car repair insurance usually doesn’t offer routine maintenance coverage like oil changes.

-- Newer Cars Only: Depending on the company, car repair insurance is usually restricted to new cars or late model vehicles with no more than 15,000 miles.
-In addition, coverage is typically no longer available once a car is seven years old or has 100,000 miles (when problems are more likely to occur).
+- Newer Cars Only: Depending on the company, car repair insurance is usually restricted to new cars or late-model vehicles with no more than 15,000 miles.
+In addition, coverage is typically no longer available once a car is seven years old or has 150,000 miles (when problems are more likely to occur).

 - Redundant Coverage: Car repair insurance takes a back seat to factory warranty coverage.
 So, even if you’ve purchased car repair insurance, service work is first handled via any existing original bumper-to-bumper or powertrain warranty coverage.
-This is in contrast to an extended warranty like Advantage that includes vital maintenance services, including several special, one-time services like a brake pad/shoe replacement, cooling system maintenance, a battery replacement and more.
+This contrasts with an extended warranty, which can include vital maintenance services, including several special, one-time services like brake pad/shoe replacement, cooling system maintenance, battery replacement, and more.

-If you own a vehicle that does not have a manufacturer’s warranty, car repair insurance or an extended auto warranty, you would be left on the hook when paying any repair bills.
+If you own a vehicle that does not have a manufacturer’s warranty, car repair insurance, or an extended auto warranty, you would be left on the hook when paying any repair bills.
+For example:

 - A new engine mount for a Ford F-150 can cost up to $851.